bullintheserver/linuxstudysessions/README.md

 ### SUSE
 - Known for YaST config tool: allows admins to install and config software and hardware, set up servers and networks
 - Commercial ed.: SUSE Linux Enterprise Server
-    - Both server and desktop enviro, is suitable for enterprise and production deployment
+    - Comes as both a server and desktop enviro
+    - Is suitable for enterprise and production deployment
 - openSUSE allows for devs to futher test and develp the system, is free

 ### QubesOS